ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

-For example, while we could use a ``Turtle``\ ’s ``getXPos`` and ``getYPos`` getters and some math (remember your Pythagorean Theorem?) to figure out how far away a ``Turtle`` is from any given point, if that’s a thing we need to do in a a lot of programs using ``Turtle``, it might be nice to be able to ask a ``Turtle`` directly for its distance from a given point.
+For example, while we could use a ``Turtle``\ ’s ``getXPos`` and ``getYPos`` getters and some math (remember your Pythagorean Theorem?) to figure out how far away a ``Turtle`` is from any given point, if that’s a thing we need to do in a lot of programs using ``Turtle``, it might be nice to be able to ask a ``Turtle`` directly for its distance from a given point.
 After all, it knows where it is, so why not do the math for us?